DusanJovic-NOAA/simple-ufs/README.md

 ## What is in this repository

 The purpose of this repository is to store my personal scripts I use to build UFS Weather model in a simple and portable way.
-Emphasis is on providing faily simple building of all dependencies and model itself on a workstation type of computer (desktop/laptop) using GNU compilers.
+Emphasis is on providing fairly simple building of all dependencies and model itself on a workstation type of computer (desktop/laptop) using GNU compilers.